 A vital component of the curriculum at Integration Centers is Nature Sensitivity Training, cheekishly named to point out how disconnected humans have become from nature.

-The basic curriculum for this training is:
+The basic curriculum for this nature sensitivity training is:

 Introduction to Holism